 While you may experience mild discomfort after the treatment is finished, any soreness can be managed with over-the-counter medications.
 In some cases, Dr. Munro may also prescribe painkillers or antibiotics.
 To minimize your discomfort, make sure to follow any post-op instructions.
 These may include applying ice, avoiding alcohol and tobacco, and sticking to a soft-food diet.

 Can I get dental implants if I have gum disease?

-If gum disease has damaged your oral tissue, they may lack the strength to support dental implants.
-Thankfully, Dr. Munro can restore the health of your gums and prepare you for implant surgery with guided tissue regeneration.
-The procedure involves grafting healthy tissue to the deficient parts of your gums and using barrier membranes to direct the growth of new tissues.
+If gum disease has damaged your oral tissue, it may cause your smile to lack the strength it needs to support dental implants.
+Fortunately, our dentist in Pembroke can restore the health of your gums and prepare you for implant surgery with periodontal treatment.
+Schedule a consultation with Dr. Munro today to learn if you may benefit from periodontal care.